McDonald's Philippines: Entry and expansion

 In 2018, McDonald's Philippines introduced NXTGEN, bringing self-ordering kiosks, modernized menu boards, card payment acceptance, split counter system, and with the specially trained Guest Experience Leaders to the country.
-It opened its flagship NXTGEN branch at McKinley West in Fort Bonifacio, Taguig, Metro Manila on October 5.
+It opened its flagship NXTGEN branch at McKinley West in Taguig, Metro Manila on October 5.

 In 2020, McDonald's Philippines closed down 30 stores after lease expirations and some financial concerns but opened 16 new stores despite the COVID-19 pandemic.
 In April 2021, it launched its first Green & Good store, promoting eco-sustainability, at United Nations Avenue corner Del Pilar Street in Ermita, Manila, as well as its Bike & Dine facilities which provides outdoor eating areas and bicycle parking for cyclists.
 On December 23, 2022, it opened its 700th store in Nuvali, Santa Rosa, Laguna.

-In 2025, the McDonald's Philippines master franchise agreement was renewed for another 20 years, through 2045.
-That same year, McDonald's opened its 800th store in the country, at the Davao Global Township in Davao del Sur.
+In 2025, the McDonald's Philippines master franchise agreement was renewed for another 20 years.
+That same year, McDonald's Philippines opened its 800th store at the Davao Global Township in Davao City.